griffio/griffio.github.io/_posts/2022-06-23-More-Kotlin-Ktor-Client.md

 Example Ktor client making requests to a suitable json producing api - [swapi.dev](https://swapi.dev/)

-Response example - be aware that most primitive values in the responses can also be "unknown" instead of null
+A swapi.dev/api/planets response example - be aware that most primitive values in a Planet can also be "unknown" instead of null

+This is serves as an example where the json may be in format that requires converting during decoding and tests the flexibilty of the serialization library

 With Kotlin Serialization, there [doesn't seem](https://github.com/Kotlin/kotlinx.serialization/issues/754) to be an easy way of specifying decoding "unknown" as null using the compiler generated Serializer.
 All the available examples can be seen here https://github.com/Kotlin/kotlinx.serialization/tree/master/guide/example